D3rrickLa/EmberWealth/README.md

 ## Core Fetures
-- Track your finances (trades, savings, etc.)
+- Track your finances (trades, savings, etc.) 🟨
 - Easy to use interface - importing/adding in your trade information
 - Forums -> think Reddit, people can post stuff on the website about their journey (Blossom + TradingView)
-- Chating -> DMs basically
+- Chatting -> DMs basically
 - web first, then mobile
-- basic portolio breakdown (what stocks you have/the precentage)
+- basic portolio breakdown (what stocks you have/the precentage) 🟨

 ## Preimum Features (I.E. down the road, but keep in mind)
 - modelling, Quant model of how your model will perform over N years